TNL-Project/TNL/Documentation/UsersGuide/Matrices/ug_Matrices.md

 You can see the source code of the previous benchmark in [Appendix](#benchmark-of-multidiagonal-matrix-setup).

-In the following parts we will describe hoe to setup particular matrix types by means of the methods mentioned above.
+In the following parts we will describe how to setup particular matrix types by means of the methods mentioned above.

 ### Dense matrices